UEFA Euro 2016 final: Pre-match

 The official match ball for the knockout phase and final was the Adidas Fracas, provided by German sports equipment company Adidas.
 Announced during the tournament, the ball was officially launched on 20 June.
 This was the first time a match ball was not used exclusively for the final, and the first time multiple ball designs were used throughout the tournament (excluding the final).

-On 8 July 2016, the UEFA Referees Committee announced the officiating team, led by 41-year-old English referee Mark Clattenburg of The Football Association.
+On 8 July 2016, the UEFA Referees Committee announced the officiating team, led by English referee Mark Clattenburg of The Football Association.
 His compatriots Simon Beck and Jake Collin were chosen as assistant referees, and fellow Englishmen Anthony Taylor and Andre Marriner the additional assistants.
 Hungarian Viktor Kassai was chosen as the fourth official, and his fellow countryman György Ring as the reserve assistant.
 Clattenburg became the second official to referee both a UEFA Champions League final and European Championship final in the same season, after Pedro Proença in 2012.
 This made it a hat-trick of cup finals for Clattenburg, after the 2016 FA Cup Final and the 2016 UEFA Champions League Final, all within a seven-week span.
 Clattenburg, FIFA-listed since 2007 and a UEFA Elite referee, also officiated the 2012 Olympics gold medal match and the 2014 UEFA Super Cup.
 He became the first English European Championship final referee since Arthur Holland in 1964.
 The match was Clattenburg's fourth appointment at Euro 2016.